mskold-ab/www-mskold-com/wiki-pro/index.md

 ## Why Wiki PRO?

+Wiki PRO takes Azure DevOps Wiki further and brings a better Wiki experience both for developers and stakeholders.
+Developers can continue writing in Markdown.
+Business stakeholders use familiar Word-style rich text editing.
+Everyone contributes — no compromises, no migration, no retraining.
+Wiki PRO bridges the gap between developer-first tools and full collaboration suites, purpose-built for development teams and their stakeholders.

 For years, users have asked for a better wiki experience in Azure DevOps.
 We listened to community feedback and feature requests and built a wiki extension that works alongside the existing Azure DevOps Wiki while adding meaningful improvements and new capabilities.

 So far, we have delivered 6 of the top 10 Developer Community requests for Azure DevOps Wiki, with 20+ items from the top 30 requests currently on our product roadmap.